6BD-org/Janiva/README.md

 ## Std out
-To make JSONX usable, it is able to feed interpreted json to output, simple using `<<` operator
+To make Janiva usable, it is able to feed interpreted json to output, simple using `<<` operator

 ```json
 @stdout << {